• Skip to primary navigation

 3 - Cooking Time and Temperature

-For jerky, cooking time and temperature are crucial factors.
+For jerky, cooking time and temperature are important factors.

 This is because the proper combination of both can yield delicious and safe-to-eat jerky.